Skip to main content

 Start Building

 Habit tracking is the closest thing we have to a cheat code for personal growth.
-But you already know that—that’s why you’re here.
+Whether you start with a simple morning routine or try building multiple habits at once with habit stacking, the key is to start.

-So here’s our honest ask: Try EasyHabits free.
+Our recommendation?
+Try EasyHabits free.
 Three habits.
 No time limit.
 No credit card.
-See if the way we think about habit building—science-backed, beautiful, frictionless—resonates with you.
+See if the way we think about habit building — science-backed, beautiful, frictionless — resonates with you.

 If it does, unlock unlimited habits for $1.99 a month and watch what happens when habit building gets easier.